Sergong/azure-hyperv-s2d-lab/README.md

 3. Storage Spaces Direct: Can take a few minutes to initialize properly

 *Monitoring Progress:*
-• Use Azure Portal to monitor VM status
+- Use Azure Portal to monitor VM status
-• RDP into VMs to check bootstrap script progress
+- RDP into VMs to check bootstrap script progress
-• Check Windows Event Logs if needed
+- Check Windows Event Logs if needed

 # Nested VMs Repo

-Absolutely, Serge — here’s how we can scaffold a reusable, versioned repo to automate nested AlmaLinux provisioning inside your Azure-based Hyper-V cluster.
+This is a reusable, versioned repo to automate nested AlmaLinux provisioning inside your Azure-based Hyper-V cluster.
 This structure includes param-driven VM creation, ISO fetch logic, unattended installation via Kickstart, and support for post-install bootstraps.
 Clean, sharable, and future-proof.

 ---